Ashwin963/Cine-Reserve-Portal-System/README.md

 The new feature is customer can view the theatre setup by virtually and it give more customer satisfaction.

-We access the OTT pplatform with subscription.
+We access the OTT platform with subscription.

 In xampp, start the Apache server and Mysql server in that.